patronasxdxd/dev/README.md

 - `partialRedemptionHintNICR` is the final nominal ICR of the last Vault after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
 - `truncatedTHUSDamount` is the maximum amount that can be redeemed out of the the provided `_THUSDamount`.
 This can be lower than `_THUSDamount` when redeeming the full amount would leave the last Vault of the redemption sequence with less debt than the minimum allowed value.

-The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.
+The number of Vaults to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`

 `provideToSP(uint _amount)`: allows stablecoin holders to deposit `_amount` of thUSD to the Stability Pool.
 It sends `_amount` of thUSD from their address to the Pool, and tops up their thUSD deposit by `_amount`.
 If the depositor already has a non-zero deposit, it sends their accumulated collateral to their address.

 `withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of thUSD from the Stability Pool, up to the value of their remaining Stability deposit.
 It decreases their thUSD balance by `_amount`.
 It sends the depositor’s accumulated collateral gains to their address.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
-To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.
+To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Vaults with ICR < 110% in the system.

 `withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated collateral gain to the user's active Vault, and updates their Stability deposit with its accumulated loss from debt absorptions.